thecartercenter/nemo/docs/development-setup.md

 ### Delayed Job Operations

-Operations like data import run asynchronously using a background tool called delayed_job.
+Operations such as data import run asynchronously using a background tool called delayed_job.
-You can run this locally via `bin/delayed_job start`.
+You can run this locally via:

+- `bin/delayed_job start`
+- Or, to run in the foreground with console output??: `bin/delayed_job run --exit-on-complete`

 ### Testing with ODK